Penn Carey Law - Logo

 University City

-Home to the University of Pennsylvania, Drexel University, and Saint Joseph’s University – University City Campus, it is easy to see how this Philadelphia neighborhood got its name.
+Home to the University of Pennsylvania, Drexel University, and Saint Joseph’s University–University City Campus, it is easy to see how this Philadelphia neighborhood got its name.
 This part of town is an academic center full of restaurants, bars, cafés, a movie theatre, performance centers, sports, and art museums.
-Make sure to check out the cozy House of Our Own used bookshop on Spruce Street or the unique and international magazine selection at Avril 50, right across from Penn Carey Law’s Sansom entrance.
+Make sure to check out the cozy House of Our Own used bookshop on Spruce Street and the unique and international magazine selection at Avril 50, right across from Penn Carey Law’s Sansom Street entrance.
 Spend some time learning about ancient and modern civilizations at the Penn Museum on South Street or expand your mind with provocative contemporary art at the Institute of Contemporary Art on 36th Street.

 map of Philadelphia cities